Optoelectronic and all-optical hyperspin machines for large-scale computing

 Device Development

 I build digital, optoelectronics, and all-optical classical and quantum devices and benchmark them with real-world, large-scale problems.
-By spatial modulation technology and a cheap, simple, and scalable design, light propagation is recurrently trained towards the ground state of a programmable Ising Hamiltonian.
+By utilizing spatial modulation technology and a cheap, simple, and scalable design, light propagation is recurrently trained towards the ground state of a programmable Ising Hamiltonian.

 Objectives